pidugusundeep/acloudguru-Video-Downloader/README.md

   <img src="http://pidugusundeep.in/images/128x128.png" >
 </p>

+# Download options

+You can download this [extension](https://chrome.google.com/webstore/detail/a-cloud-guru-video-downlo/hdnlbojfcclonhkemkfmllflgoebfmfe?hl=en&authuser=0) from Google chrome web store, or build that extension for yourself using the below walkthrough

-# Using the chrome extension
+# Building and Using the chrome extension
 1. Fork the repo and then clone the repo
 2. Open <b>[chrome://extensions/](chrome://extensions/)</b> in a chrome tab
 3. Enable <b>Developer Mode</b>